KeepThinkingYX/Xi-Yang/README.md

 ## News

+> 2022.04.17 Our work "Fine-tuning Deep Neural Networks by Interactively Refine the 2D Latent Space of Ambiguous Images" will be presented at IJCAI 2022 as a demo paper.

 > 2022.02.25 Our "[2nd International Symposium on Intelligence Design (ISID 2022)](http://www.jaist.ac.jp/event/design2022/)" will be held from March 14 (Mon.) to 15 (Tue.).
 Wellcome to register and submit by 2/28, FREE!

 > 2022.02.24 Our work "PPW curves: a C2 interpolating spline with hyperbolic blending of rational Bezier curves" will be published in IEICE Transactions on Information and Systems.